 Jan 8, 2019

-Congratulations to Doctoral Student Affiliate Stefanie Israel de Souza who successfully defended her dissertation “Expiration Date: Mega-Events and Police Reform in Rio de Janeiro’s Favelas” on Monday!
+Congratulations to Doctoral Student Affiliate Stefanie Israel de Souza (sociology) who successfully defended her dissertation “Expiration Date: Mega-Events and Police Reform in Rio de Janeiro’s Favelas” on Monday!

 PhD Fellow Working in Rio Favelas Wins Guggenheim Dissertation Fellowship